-I’m asked about this pretty frequently so I wanted to share my best advice & tips for planning a destination wedding.
-By destination wedding, I mean one that is in neither the bride or groom’s hometown & is in a location that almost everyone has to travel to.
-Many of these tips can apply to planning a wedding in general, but it adds a new level of complexity when you are planning from afar.
+I’m asked about this pretty frequently so I wanted to share my best wedding planning advice.
+Below are my top tips for planning a destination wedding!
+By destination wedding, I mean one that is in neither the bride or groom’s hometown.
+It’s in a location that almost all of your guests have to travel to.
+Many of these tips can apply to planning a wedding in general.
+Although, it adds a new level of complexity when you are planning from afar.
 I shared all about scouting our venue, The Magnolia in Pigeon Forge, TN, & why we chose it in this post.

-It is so important to research the location, venue, & other wedding vendors in the area before committing.
-Since our venue was relatively new & they had only held a few weddings there at the time we were booking, there wasn’t a lot of information available.
-I looked at the few reviews there were, checked out photos on Instagram, & asked A LOT of questions during our initial tour.
-I went into that meeting with a list of questions.
+- It is so important to research the location, venue, & other wedding vendors in the area before committing.
+Since our venue was relatively new, there wasn’t a lot of information available.
+I looked at the few reviews they had, checked out photos on Instagram, & asked A LOT of questions during our initial tour.
+Going into that meeting, I had a list of questions.
 I also did research on local caterers, florists, wedding planners, DJs & musicians, bakeries, & more.
-I was pleased to find a great selection for the biggest ones (caterer, florist, rental company, bakery) & for the others, we were okay with paying extra to have them travel from other places.
+I was pleased to find a great selection for the main ones (caterer, florist, rental company, bakery).
+For the others, we were okay with paying extra to have them travel.

-Whether your guest list is short or long, your guests will need as much notice as possible to plan their trip.
-Our wedding was during the fall, aka peak season for travel to the Great Smoky Mountains, so we sent our Save The Dates out 9 months ahead of time.
+- Your guests will need as much notice as possible to plan their trip.
+Our wedding was during the fall, aka peak season for travel to the Great Smoky Mountains.
+Therefore, we sent our Save The Dates out 9 months ahead of time.
 That enabled our guests to start planning their flights, hotels, & time off from work, if needed.

-Our wedding website was super helpful for sharing the most important information & details of the weekend.
+- Our wedding website was super helpful for sharing the most important information & details of the weekend.
 You can only include so much on the invitations, so we put everything else on the website.
 We had a page for travel, including the closest airports & hotels, including the ones where we had blocked off rooms.
-We also had a page detailing the transportation situation because guests were not allowed to drive up to our venue.
-The road leading up the mountain was one-way, very steep, not paved, & there was very little parking at the top, so our venue provided a shuttle service.
+We had a page detailing the transportation situation because guests couldn’t drive to our venue.
+The road leading up the mountain was one-way, very steep, not paved, & there was very little parking at the top.
+Because of this, our venue provided a shuttle service.
 We had two pick-up locations for the shuttle & it ran back & forth until all of our guests were at the venue.
 We provided the pick-up addresses & times on our website.

-One of my favorite things that we did for our wedding was put together welcome bags for our guests.
-The canvas bags with a personalized logo were super cute but you could use baskets, boxes, plastic or paper bags, or another alternative to fit your budget.
-We filled them with water bottles, a hangover kit (Advil, bandaids, mouthwash, essential oils sniff stick, & Emergen-C), popcorn, beef jerky, apple butter, moonshine, Pigeon Forge welcome guide, & a weekend itinerary.
-Our guests absolutely loved them & since most of them were staying in cabins or airbnbs, the snacks & drinks came in handy!
+- One of my favorite things that we did for our wedding was put together welcome bags for our guests.
+The canvas bags with a personalized logo were super cute.
+You could use baskets, boxes, plastic or paper bags, or another alternative to fit your budget.
+We filled them with water bottles, a hangover kit, popcorn, beef jerky, apple butter, moonshine, Pigeon Forge welcome guide, & a weekend itinerary.
+The hangover kit contained Advil, bandaids, mouthwash, essential oils sniff stick, & Emergen-C. Our guests absolutely loved them & since most of them were staying in cabins or airbnbs, the snacks & drinks came in handy!